NisargKumarGharde/Python-Syntax-Checker-Tool/README.md

 ## *Note:*

 1. Use IDE you prefer from the following: VS Code, Jupyter, Google Colab or JetBrains
+2. Use Python code terminal if possible for better viewing of sample test syntaxes provided.
-2. Use Python version (eg. Python 3.8 or more)
+3. Use Python version (eg. Python 3.8 or more)
-3. Read the commented part in the code, to avoid any confusion.
+4. Read the commented part in the code, to avoid any confusion.

 ### *Also*
 Sorry for any inconvenience if caused while reviewing the project.